cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 The *Quickstart* section lists suggested next steps in a *What's next?* heading.
 However, there is no such section on the *Installation* page, and in neither location is a clear **workflow path** delineated.

 There is no **new user signpost** in the documentation.
 The closest equivalent is the *Quickstart* section, but the Quickstart does not differentiate among user roles (Developer?
 Operator?
-Trying to decide whether to adopt?).
+Evaluator trying to decide whether to adopt?).

 The examples in the installation, configuration, and other documentation provide ample code to **copy-paste**.